 To improve as a team, and have a better team dynamics, it is important to regularly evaluate and share information about the different situations and processes faced by the team.
-Within Honours+, we aim to facilitate this process by means of a Midterm Feedback Meeting, to be scheduled between Mid-February and Mid-March.
+Within Honours+, we aim to facilitate this process by means of a Midterm Feedback Meeting, to be scheduled in March.